Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsubsection{Prediction}

-In this category, we included six papers.
-Three out of six specified a threat model, while all of them defined the trust parameters and included a section with the experiments.
-In Figure \ref{fig:pre1}, Figure \ref{fig:pre2} and Figure \ref{fig:pre3} you can see details regarding the threat model. the trust parameters and the experiments.
-The experiments does not include scalability and energy.
-In this category some non trust related attacks are gaining attention, like SFA, SDA and DoS.
+In this category, we included nine papers.
+Five out of nine specified a threat model, while all of them defined the trust parameters and had a section with the experiments.
+The experiments do not include scalability, and energy.
+In this category, some non-trust-related attacks are gaining attention, like SFA, SDA, and DoS.